may00r/shop-test/README.md

 npm ci
 ```

-3. Create a .env file in the project root and configure the following environment variables:
+3. Create a `.env` file in the project root and configure the environment variables provided in `.env.example` file.

-4. Apply the database schema.
+4. Apply the database schema provided in root.

 ## Scripts